ingadhoc/website/website_sale_search_improved/README.rst

 This module makes some modifications on e-Commerce search
 * search by smart search
-* search by attributes
-* search by public categories
 * reset search when clicking on a category